greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/super-sonics_1_1.md

 ---

-title: "Dynamic Quote Templates"
+title: Dynamic Quote Templates
-description: "This page outlines the Dynamic Quote Templates Automation in Salesforce that supported the Super Sonics project.
-It includes both information for the end user, answers frequently asked questions as well as highlights the location of the related technical logic in the code."
+description: This page outlines the Dynamic Quote Templates Automation in Salesforce that supported the Super Sonics project.
+It includes both information for the end user, answers frequently asked questions as well as highlights the location of the related technical logic in the code.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/super-sonics_1_1/
+linkTitle: Dynamic Quote Templates
+type: docs
 ---

 ## Related Handbook Sections